-Aging the meat for a few days is generally a good idea for more flavorful and tender meat.
+Aging the meat for a few days is generally a good idea for more flavor and tenderness.

-Hanging the meat in a refrigerator works well, but be sure to do additional research to make sure you’re doing so safely.
+Hanging in a refrigerator works well, but be sure to do additional research to make sure you’re doing so safely.

-You can follow a typical butcher’s guide to portioning goat or decide on your own method of packing meat, particularly if the meat is for your personal use.
+You can follow a typical butcher’s guide to portioning or decide on your own method of packing, particularly if the meat is for your personal use.

-Your meat goat business doesn’t stop there.
-If you have a garden, the manure your goats produce can make your business even more valuable for you.
+If you have a garden, the manure they produce can make your business even more valuable for you.

 The pellet manure can easily be applied directly without the worry of burning plants like cow or horse manure can.

 You can also compost goat manure for a wonderful mulch.
-Goat manure is also generally odorless, so it’s less offensive to the nose than other manure options.
+It is also generally odorless, so it’s less offensive to the nose than other manure options.

 It is rich in nitrogen and you can work it easily into tiled soil right before planting or leave it over winter to let the nutrients merge into the soil.